-- represents an interaction of the person, his or her occupations, and the environment. - occurs in the context of people's daily lives and social worlds.
+• represents an interaction of the person, their occupations, and the environment.

+• occurs in the context of people's daily lives and social worlds.
 This context is multifaceted and includes social, physical, cultural, political and economic aspects.
 The context has the potential to influence the individual, family and community.